 Defining a clear purpose for engaging with each stakeholder group aligns activity with outcomes by clarifying the decision, input, or change you seek.
 It also prevents noise by avoiding generic updates that do not serve your stakeholders ' needs, guides communication methods, and enables measurement by translating intent into specific, trackable objectives.

-How to define your engagement purpose:
+How to define your engagement purpose

-Examples of engagement purpose by sector:
+Examples of engagement purpose by sector/industry:

-Make engagement purpose measurable:
+Make the engagement purpose measurable

 Record the engagement purpose in your stakeholder engagement plan and, in your SRM software (if you have one), link it to the relevant groups and activities so objectives, inputs, and outcomes remain visible and trackable.

-A communication plan or strategy defines who to contact, what to share or request, how and when to communicate, and how to record and evaluate interactions.
+A stakeholder communication plan or strategy defines who to contact, what to share or request, how and when to communicate, and how to record and evaluate interactions.
 It aligns messages to stakeholder needs and project objectives.

 What to include in your communication plan: